kellen-sun/kellen-sun/README.md

 I'm a second-year computer science (BCs co-op, class of 2028) student at the University of Waterloo.
 I graduated from Earl of March S.S. in 2023.

 I enjoy working on challenging and meaningful projects by tackling issues in real life.
-I have software development experience in Python and JS.
+I have software development experience in Python, C++ and JS.

 I like to read books, draw and work out in my free time.